ully/ully.github.io/_pages/about.md

 English ｜ [中文](/cn)

 More than ten years of experience in AI platform、large-scale Internet recommendation and search system architecture design and development.
-Specialized in product design, development, and delivery of AI-related applications such as AI engineering, MLOPS, recommendation systems, and search.
+Specialized in product design, development, and delivery of AI-related applications such as AI engineering、MLOPS、recommendation and search systems.

 **Long-term focus on product and technology in the field of AI engineering.**